ZENALC/algobot/README.md

 To run Algobot, run `python -m algobot` from within the activated virtual environment.

+Set `DEBUG=1` to enable debug level logging.

 # Features

-• View real time data.\
+- View real time data.
-• Create graphs with real time data and/or moving averages.\
+- Create graphs with real time data and/or moving averages.
-• Run simulations with parameters configured.\
+- Run simulations with parameters configured.
-• Run custom backtests with parameters configured.\
+- Run custom backtests with parameters configured.
-• Run live bots with parameters configured.\
+- Run live bots with parameters configured.
-• Telegram integration that allows users to trade or view statistics.\
+- Telegram integration that allows users to trade or view statistics.
-• Create custom, trailing, or limit stop losses.\
+- Create custom, trailing, or limit stop losses.
-• Create take profits.\
+- Create take profits.
-• Optimize your strategies using the built-in optimizer. \
+- Optimize your strategies using the built-in optimizer. \
-• Ability to create your own custom strategies.
+- Ability to create your own custom strategies.

 # User Interface